-- Streaming media decryption Playback of a show consists of a concatenation of compositions that require serial or (separately) parallel decryption.
-One or more Media Decryptors (e.g., for image, audio or subtitle) may be involved. - Link Encryption (LE) and Link Decryption (LD) If Link Encryption is used, the SM shall support keying of LE and LD Security Entities. - Forensic Marking Each MB shall apply Forensic Marking to image and audio data during playback. - Log data recording The SEs shall capture and transfer log records of playback events to the Image Media Block (IMB) SMs as specified in Section 9.4.6.3 Logging Subsystem.
+- Equipment suite preparations The SM shall prepare the suite for playback prior to each composition showing.
+This shall include validation of the authenticity and "trust status" of the suite SPBs, and delivery of all necessary keys per Section 9.4.3.5 Functions of the Security Manager (SM).
+SMs shall obtain trust status by confirming that the SPBs are listed in the TDL delivered as part of each KDM required for the entire Show Playlist.
+Different compositions may have different requirements and the system shall check the SPBs against the TDL for each composition independently. - Streaming media decryption Playback of a show consists of a concatenation of compositions that require serial or (separately) parallel decryption.
+One or more Media Decryptors (e.g., for image, audio or subtitle) may be involved. - Link Encryption (LE) and Link Decryption (LD) If Link Encryption is used, the SM shall support keying of LE and LD Security Entities. - Forensic Marking Each MB shall apply Forensic Marking to image and audio data during playback. - Log data recording Remote SPBs shall capture and transfer log records to the Image Media Block (IMB) SMs as specified in Section 9.4.6.3 Logging Subsystem.